osmandapp/docs/content/osmand/navigation/route-navigation.md

 ## How to use

-To start the navigation, you need to use the navigation button on the map screen.
+To start the navigation, you need to use [the navigation button](/osmand/widgets/map-buttons#directions) on the map screen.
+Or choose navigation option in the main menu:

+{% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_navigation %}

+{% data variables.product.ios_button_seq %} {% data variables.ios-values.menu %} → {% data variables.ios-values.get_directions %}

 Next, you'll need to set the starting point and the destination.
 As for the starting point, you can choose your current location, [Favorite location](/osmand/map/point-layers-on-map#favorites), select a point on the map or use [an address](/osmand/search).
 You can also set a starting point by long tapping on the map and choosing ['Directions from'](/osmand/map/map-context-menu#directions-to--from) in [Map Context menu](/osmand/map/map-context-menu).
 To navigate to a point, just press the navigation button in its context menu.

 ![Navigation screen select point Android](/assets/images/navigation/route/navigation_points_android.png) ![Navigation screen iOS](/assets/images/navigation/route/navigation_points_ios.png)

 Tap to {% data variables.android-values.route_from %} (your current position by default) or {% data variables.android-values.route_from %} for select Start-Finish points of your navigation:
-- {% data variables.android-values.search_button %} -
+- {% data variables.android-values.search_button %} - opens [the search menu](/osmand/search) for choosing point.
-- {% data variables.android-values.shared_string_address %} -
+- {% data variables.android-values.shared_string_address %} - opens address search menu for choosing point.
-- {% data variables.android-values.shared_string_my_location %} -
+- {% data variables.android-values.shared_string_my_location %} - opens the map for choosing point by tapping on the map.
 - {% data variables.android-values.shared_string_select_on_map %} -
 - {% data variables.android-values.shared_string_favorites %} -
 - {% data variables.android-values.shared_string_markers %} -